 The clear difference between JIS and Philips drivers

 The next important thing to mention is how much force is required sometimes to remove these bastards!
 Not just rotational force either, rather pressure force into the screw and jet head as well.
 This does not help remove the item, rather it prevents the tool from torquing out of the detail and damaging it.
-Brass and aluminum are soft metals after all.
+Brass and aluminium are soft metals after all.
 Last, patience, if something is stuck and you feel it is not budging, take a breath and step back, then do the following…

 Apply both heat (preferably with a heat gun) and penetrating oil (5-56 or WD40 works as well).
 This will hopefully break up or at least loosen any corrosive bond the two subjects have formed.
 If this doesn’t work, try an impact driver.
 If the screw or jet head is stuffed, try getting a hold of it with a pair of big ass poligrips, this works a lot of the time.
 If none of that works, try modifying the screw/jet head with a dremel style tool - to recreate a larger and/or deeper slot for a flat head screwdriver.

 A lot of the time, you will inherit a carb that has been worked on by a ham handed mechanic, the type with no feeling for the art whatsoever.
 Anywho, sometimes the screw heads and jets will already be right and proper fucked.
 In this case, the aforementioned trick with poligrips or head modification with a dremel might work.